 Now that we've established when the best time of the year is to prune trees, let's talk about flowering trees.
 They don't exactly follow the rules.
 Flowering trees fall into two categories: early bloomers and late bloomers.

 Early blooming trees set buds on last year's growth.
 For example, a tree blooming early in 2018 is blooming on growth from 2017.
 If you prune over the winter, your tree won't bloom.
 Instead, prune right after the tree finishes blooming.
 Early blooming trees include:

 - Flowering Plum

 Late Blooming Trees

 Trees that bloom in late spring to early summer set buds on this year's new growth.
-For example, a tree blooming in June of 2018 is blooming on growth from 2018.
+For example, a tree blooming in June of this year is blooming on growth from this same year.
 These trees should be pruned in early spring for the best bloom: